Updated July 14, 2023

 The process of assessment of event risk can be broken down into the following three steps:

 - Determination of the probability of its occurrence

 - Thorough evaluation of its severity

 The assimilation of the above three steps helps in determining the probable consequences of an event if it occurs.
-Although it might seem simple, all the steps are very complicated and require extensive practical knowledge alongside extravagantly long computing hours.
-Hence, it is very important to have a team of professionals who are well experienced in the field of event risk management.
+Although it might seem simple, all the steps are complicated and require extensive practical knowledge and long computing hours.
+Hence, it is very important to have a team of professionals who are well-experienced in event risk management.

 Event Risk Management

 Event risk management is the outcome of the process of event risk assessment.
-Here, all the required actions, measures, and protocols are decided, such as eliminating, reducing, and mitigating the risks.
-Under risk management, the hazardous process might be removed entirely, replaced with a safer option, contained or placed in a protected area, etc. In some cases, the key individuals associated with the process are trained to circumvent the hazardous event.
-There are many more event risk management strategies available that can be employed case-to-cases basis.
+All the required actions, measures, and protocols are decided here, such as eliminating, reducing, and mitigating the risks.
+Risk management may involve eliminating hazardous processes, implementing safer alternatives, containing or protecting them in designated areas, etc. Sometimes, the key individuals associated with the process are trained to circumvent the hazardous event.
+Many more event risk management strategies are available and can be employed case-to-case basis.

-So, an event risk can cause economic or reputational damage to a company, an industry or even to the entire world.
-In most cases, these event risks result in huge financial losses for businesses.
+So, an event risk can cause economic or reputational damage to a company, an industry, or even the entire world.
+These event risks usually result in huge financial losses for businesses.
 However, the companies can reduce the adverse impact of some of these events by employing adequate and proper event risk management professionals.

 This is a guide to Event Risk.
-Here we also discuss the introduction and how to minimize event risk?
-Along with types and example. you may also have a look at the following articles to learn more –
+Here we also discuss the introduction and how to minimize event risk.
+Along with types and examples.
+You may also have a look at the following articles to learn more –